 Then click Copy format from a previous production.
 A list of all prior production names and Bates ranges will be displayed in reverse chronological order based on the production creation date.
 For this example, click Second Production to Plaintiffs (ENRON0001118 - ENRON0001425).

 DISCO will update all the formatting options to reflect the formatting of the previous production you selected.
 Copied formatting includes:

 - Confidentiality stamps

-- Any selections made in the Advanced Production options.
+- Any selections made in the advanced production options

-Notice in the screenshot below that DISCO auto populated the Bates information to show the next available Bates number for the ENRON prefix.
-Even if you did not select the last production in that series to copy but instead choose the “First Production to Plaintiffs”, DISCO knows that another production using that same prefix exists and will go to the next available Bates number.
+Notice in the screenshot below that DISCO auto-populated the Bates information to show the next available Bates number for the ENRON prefix.
+Even if you did not select the last production in that series to copy but instead choose First Production to Plaintiffs, DISCO knows that another production using that same prefix exists and will go to the next available Bates number.

-To use the production name in a search string start by typing out the word “production” followed by the production name in quotes and parenthesis.
-Example: production("FIRST PRODUCTION TO SEC").
-This will return all of the documents included in that production set.
+To use the production name in a search string, start by typing production followed by the production name in quotes and parentheses: